autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 - **Trajectory analyzer**: visualizes the information (speed, curvature, yaw, etc) along the trajectory
 - **Closest velocity checker**: prints the velocity information indicated by each modules
-- **Perception reproducer**: generates perception objects from rosbag data in planning simulator environment
+- **Perception reproducer**: generates perception objects and reference images from rosbag data in planning simulator environment
 - **processing time checker**: displays processing_time of modules on the terminal
 - **logging level updater**: updates the logging level of the planning modules.